open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Counters can be used to measure a non-negative, increasing value.

-For example, here's how you might report the number of calls for an HTTP
+For example, here's how you report the number of calls for an HTTP
 handler:

 ```go